PRODUCTS

 AA & Pgymy Curent Meter Accessories

-The AquaCalc 5000 is a handheld device that measures, records and calculates velocity and total flow measurements from a AA or Pygmy current meter.
+The AquaCalc 5000 is a handheld display that measures, records and calculates velocity and total flow measurements from AA and Pygmy current meters.
 The user inputs the distance and depth, while the AquaCalc measures the revolutions and elapsed time, thus calculating the mean velocity and total stream discharge.
 It stores 9 complete cross sections, with 99 vertical measurements for each cross section.
 After the stream measurements are complete, you can upload the data to a PC.

-HI 9024The AquaCount provides a digital readout for Price-type AA and Pygmy current meters.
-It eliminates use of the headphone and stopwatch while it is a simplified version of the AquaCalc 5000 flow computer.
-The AquaCount not only counts the revolutions, calculates and displays velocity in feet per second or meters per second, but time, revolutions and velocity are all simultaneously displayed on the LCD display, therefore there is no need to wait until the end of a measurement cycle.
+HI 9024The AquaCount provides a digital readout for AA and Pygmy current meters, replacing the use of headphones and a stopwatch.
+The AquaCount not only counts the revolutions, calculates and displays velocity in feet per second or meters per second, but time, revolutions and velocity are all simultaneously displayed on the LCD display.
+Therefore there is no need to wait until the end of a measurement cycle to record the readings.

-The AquaCount can be used with no modification or retro-fit of a standard Price-type current meter.
+The AquaCount can be used with no modification or retrofit of a standard AA or Pygmy current meter.
 Just plug it into the same connector you have for your headphone and immediately start reading velocity, revolutions and time.
 The AquaCount can be used with wading rods or cable suspended systems.
 It uses the same advanced CMOS circuitry as the AquaCalc 5000 which has proven itself in the USGS to be the accepted standard.

 With sealed membrane buttons and water resistant sealed circuitry, the AquaCount's easy to read 32 character LCD displays reading to four significant figures, and it is powered by a 9 VDC battery with power conserving standby circuitry for long battery life.